DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/apis/aspnetcore/jwt.md

 On ASP.NET Core, you typically use the [JWT authentication handler](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) for validating JWT bearer tokens.

 ## Validating a JWT token
-First you need add a reference to the authentication handler to your API project:
+First you need to add a reference to the authentication handler in your API project:

 ```xml
 <PackageReference Include="Microsoft.AspNetCore.Authentication.JwtBearer" />